 Having worked in a zero-hours contract research job as a student, I valued the flexibility.
 It operated as a semi-formal arrangement where I had to phone in each week to see what hours I could get.
 It varied from week to week and often we were at the mercy of a capricious supervisor.
 For me, it wasn’t so bad.
 I just had to grin and bear it and grovel a little and in those days students had grants too.
 I wasn’t going to starve if I couldn’t get as many hours as I needed in one particular week.
 The work was repetitive and boring and the working conditions wouldn’t exactly meet today’s health and safety guidelines, but It was flexible and many of the people there were really good fun to be around.
-In many ways it was ideal for my circumstances at the time but for many people it was there many source of income.
+In many ways, it was ideal for my circumstances at the time but for many people, it was their only source of income.

 The Benefits of Zero-Hours Contracts to Employers

-Today’s zero-hours contracts are a very different arrangment.
+Today’s zero-hours contracts are a very different arrangement.
 I got paid for the hours I worked and only had to be on-site for those hours.
-In the modern day versions, employees have had to be on-site and only paid for the hours they are required to work.
+In the modern-day versions, employees have had to be on-site and only paid for the hours they are required to work.
 This means they could spend all day at the work-place and may not earn a penny.
 Some ’employers’ even though they asserted no liability to provide work still demanded exclusivity clauses that prevented people from seeking gainful employment at other jobs.
 It’s easy to see how this arrangement benefits the ’employer’ but what are the likely impacts on the employee?